MyStreet

 Surface treatments are usually rescheduled for one of two reasons: bad weather or equipment problems.
 These treatments need warm, dry weather to work properly, but sometimes a summer storm can delay the work.
 Other times, our equipment may break down.
 If either of these happens, we’ll leave a notice on your door and let you know when the work will be rescheduled.

 My road was reconstructed last year.
-Why is the city already working on it again?
+Why is the City already working on it again?

 The best time to apply a surface treatment is one to two years after a road is built.
 This helps seal the road and keep water out, which can damage the asphalt over time.
 Doing this early on gives the road the best chance to last longer.

-How does the city determine what roads receive a surface treatment?
+How does the City determine what roads receive a surface treatment?

-Each year, Salt Lake City picks streets for surface treatment based on several factors, including their condition (called the Overall Condition Index), the type of road (major, minor, or neighborhood), how cost-effective the treatment is, and whether the road is a good fit for it.
+The City picks streets for surface treatment based on several factors, including their condition (called the Overall Condition Index), the type of road (major, minor, or neighborhood), how cost-effective the treatment is, and whether the road is a good fit for it.

 Funding